 One year ago the BFI launched its five year strategy for supporting UK film – Film Forever – and we undertook a series of roadshows to discuss our plans for delivering it.
-Twelve months on, we are hosting a new series of UK-wide roadshows to report back on our progress, to introduce new partners and to discuss our work and new funding programmes in greater detail.
+Twelve months on, we hosted a new series of UK-wide roadshows to report back on our progress, to introduce new partners and to discuss our work and new funding programmes in greater detail.

 BFI roadshow workshops